How To Redeem Southwest Rapid Rewards Points For Maximum Value

 How to redeem Southwest Rapid Rewards points

-Redeeming Southwest Rapid Rewards points efficiently is easy — just use them to cover the full cost of a flight.
+Redeeming Southwest Rapid Rewards points is easy, as you can use them to cover the full cost of a flight.
 Southwest award flights can be booked directly on Southwest’s website, for any seat on a plane.

-For example, take a one-way flight from Los Angeles to Honolulu:
+For example, take a one-way flight from Los Angeles (LAX) to Honolulu (HNL):

 Southwest ticket cost in cash